Dead List: The Elderly in Horror Movies

 Bubba Ho-Tep (2002)

-Don Coscarelli likes to do really odd quirky movies, and Bubba Ho-Tep may be his strangest concoction ever.
-Bruce Campbell plays Elvis Presley or at least a man who believes he is Elvis Presley.
-Elvis teams up with his best friend John F. Kennedy played by Ossie Davis, who live together in an old-folks home, slowly decaying and getting bored with their existence, but get reinvigorated by the arrival of a cowboy mummy at the retirement home who is sucking the life from the declining population at the rest home… easy pickings for a mummy who doesn’t want to draw attention to itself.
-Bruce Campbell is having an absolute blast playing old Elvis here, and he and Ossie Davis had great chemistry slowly battling the forces of an ancient evil.
+Don Coscarelli makes odd and quirky movies.
+Bubba Ho-Tep may be his strangest concoction ever.
+Bruce Campbell plays Elvis Presley.
+Or, at least, a man who believes he is Elvis Presley.
+Elvis teams up with his best friend John F. Kennedy, played by Ossie Davis, who live together in an old-folks home, slowly decaying and getting bored with their existence.
+They are reinvigorated by the arrival of a cowboy mummy at the retirement home who is sucking the life from the declining population at the rest home.
+They are easy pickings for a mummy who doesn’t want to draw attention to itself.
+Bruce Campbell is having an absolute blast playing old Elvis.
+He and Ossie Davis had great chemistry, slowly battling the forces of an ancient evil.

 John Hurt and Kate Hudson in Skeleton Key (2005